tinaselenge/proposals/11x-new-kafka-roller.md

 cluster-d8799950-b-28cfea0b-8                      1/1     Running   0          114s
 ```

-When the batch size set to 3 (which is the biggest number of brokers that can rolled in parallel with the given assignments), it took roughly 1 minute 55 seconds to roll all the brokers.
+When the maximum batch size set to 3 (which is the biggest number of brokers that can rolled in parallel with the given partition assignments), it took roughly 1 minute 55 seconds to roll all the brokers.
 Logs from the cluster operator:
 ```
 2025-11-17 13:11:42 DEBUG RackRolling:938 - Reconciliation #24(watch) Kafka(namespace-0/cluster-d8799950): Restart batch {2,5,8}